 3.1 Search results

 Our search, after removing duplicates, identified 589 articles (Figure 1).
-Of these, 345 were potentially relevant and their full texts were assessed for eligibility, and 262 articles met the inclusion criteria and were included in the review, with four of the studies included more than one drug.
+Of these, 345 were potentially relevant and their full texts were assessed for eligibility, and 262 articles met the inclusion criteria and were included in the review, with four of the studies including more than one drug.

 The included studies were published between 1967 and 2018 and the greatest number were from the USA (42%, 110/262, Tables 1).